farmbria/fat-sdk/README.md

 # FAT SDK

-In-depth documentation on this SDK is available at [uniswap.org](https://uniswap.org/docs/v2/SDK/getting-started/).
+In-depth documentation on this SDK is available at [farmbria.io](https://farmbria.io/docs/v2/SDK/getting-started/).

 This modifies uniswap-sdk's UniswapV2Factory address.
-The new address for Fat is  `0xC0AEe478e3658e2610c5F7A4A2E1777cE9e4f2Ac`.
+The new address for Fat (rinkeby) is  `0x49A82811770A72f5a17B077593af312E29103FD7`.

 ## Running tests